ivanrbnc/dungeon-master/README.md

 - Manage inventories and unique items
 - Gain XP, gold, and levels

-All gameplay actions are persisted in Supabase, ensuring a seamless multiplayer RPG experience inside Discord.
+All gameplay actions are persisted in Supabase, ensuring a seamless singleplayer RPG experience inside Discord.

 ## 📖 Overview